jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module3/lab1.rst

 ^^^^^^^^^^^^^^^

-As discussed in Module 2, it is key to keep source-of-truth in mind as Tower will be making changes through F5's declarative AS3 interface.
+As discussed in Module 2, it is key to keep source-of-truth in mind as Tower will be making changes through the F5 declarative AS3 interface.
 For this lab we have created an AS3 declaration (source-of-truth) file for each of the primary **Service Examples** from the previous Module.
 The intent here is to demonstrate the ability of Tower to manage and push source-of-truth